Day 2 (20.6km, 897m)

 “No … you gave me a fright.”

 A bird comes from the bushes to say hello as we talk.
-Wagtail?
-Not sure, but it does not fear humans and looks around for a few crumbs.
+At first it looks like a wagtail, but I can’t be sure, not least because its tail does not wag.
+The creature has no fear of humans and looks round for a few crumbs of food.
 There are plenty of them, mainly of the oatcake variety near me.

-The polycro groundsheet, that rests outside the Troookstar inner, needs airing to get rid of the condensation and dampness from the previous night – something that was forgotten in the mesmerising sunshine of the morning at the loch.
-Polycro is a thin layer of material akin to cling film and is a very effective barrier against the damp and lightweight.
-Its main problem is that it is also very flimsy and tricky to unfold when wet.
-It ripped when it became snagged on the tread of my trail shoes – another black mark.
+The polycro groundsheet, a flimsy waterproof covers for the ground outside the Troookstar inner, needs airing to get rid of the condensation and dampness from the previous night – something to do that was forgotten in the mesmerising sunshine of the morning at the loch.
+Polycro is such a thin material it is akin to cling film but is a very effective barrier against the damp and more important it is lightweight.
+Its main problem is that being so flimsy it is tricky to unfold when wet and easily rips snagged on the tread of my trail shoes – another black mark against the trail shoes.

 Finally the thin sheet is unravelled – and there stuck in the folds of the ground sheet is a flat brown body.
 A female adult tick.
 It makes me shudder because the bloody thing looks evil.
 Looking at the thing it is understandable why ticks are demonised.
 It is squashed and despatched to tick heaven.
 I shudder.
 Finding that tick reminds me to check the rest of my body for ticks after my fall.
 I apologise to Heather and retire inside the bothy to make a strip search of myself because my skin again feels like it is crawling.